Migrate from Railway to Self-Hosted

 Railway templates are pre-configured stacks (e.g. "Node + Postgres").
 Temps doesn't have a template marketplace, but the examples page covers common stacks with working configs.

-Verify and Cut Over DNS
+Verify and cut over DNS

 - Confirm your app works at the Temps preview URL before touching DNS